nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 ### Basic Brute Force Soultion

-A basic <b>brute-force solution</b> could be to try all combinations of the given items (as we did above), allowing us to choose the one with `maximum profit` and a weight that doesn’t exceed `C`.
+A basic <b>brute-force solutionMimicPQ</b> could be to try all combinations of the given items (as we did above), allowing us to choose the one with `maximum profit` and a weight that doesn’t exceed `C`.
 Take the example of four items `A, B, C, and D`, as shown in the diagram below.
 To try all the combinations, our algorithm will look like:
 ![](./images/knapsack.png)

 All <b>green boxes</b> have a total weight that is less than or equal to the capacity `7`, and all the <b>red ones</b> have a weight that is more than `7`.
-The best solution we have is with items `[B, D]` having a total profit of `22` and a total weight of `7`.
+The best solutionMimicPQ we have is with items `[B, D]` having a total profit of `22` and a total weight of `7`.

 ### Brute-Force Solution